ScoobertDoobertDoo/intro-python/README.md

 * git chechout -b (name of branch)     allows you to create new branch and go to new branch in same line

+* this can modify files and git will acknowledge the need to commit to history and need to track - to track it

+if done commit then "git log" will show multiple commits and most recent commit will be first, in descending order

+*